 That’s because a surge in website traffic could overload your server, and it could shut down anytime.

 There is also a security issue to deal with.
-When you opt for a free host, it means that you are sharing your server with other website owners.
+According to ServerMania, when you settle and opt for a free host, it means that you are sharing your server with other website owners.
 And who knows what kind of shady stuff they are doing with their websites.

 This explains why choosing a free host makes your website vulnerable to hacking and data breach.
 Find out how you can get a data breach compensation here.